Jehizkia/vfz-swapi/README.md

 # Getting started

-For this guide I assume you that you have docker installed and using Laravel Sail.
+For this guide I assume you have docker installed and using Laravel Sail.
 If not you replace `sail` with `php` and use laravel valet.

 1. Clone the repo